-Best Paint For Polymer Clay: Making Sculptures Sizzle!
+Best Paint For Polymer Clay: Make Your Sculptures SIZZLE!

 Are you a hobbyist or sculptor, looking to know about the best paint type for polymer clay projects?

 Good, because I don’t want to leave you with all these great project ideas and leave you hanging at one of the most vital steps- painting them!

 Although sometimes I chose different colors of polymer clay (since there were/are so many), the truth is, I painted most of my finished work.
 As a recovering Sculpey square addict I encourage you to do likewise.
 But it doesn’t hurt to sample all those pretty colors too, or combine them 🙂

 Learn how to paint all of your cute clay projects the right way with the right kind of paint starting now!
 Let’s go…

 Choose wisely and you can avoid things like unsightly dark spots, do-overs, or paint clumps.
 I sometimes used Plaid multipurpose acrylics because of the pretty metallics and pearlescent colors.
 Can’t help it – I love shiny or pearly things! ( It’s also my go-to for wood crafts 🙂 Only thing is, I usually end up applying 2 coats to get the best color saturation possible.